 |BIGGEST FLOP: IKER CASILLAS

 After lifting the trophy in South Africa four years ago, Iker Casillas had a World Cup he would readily wish to forget this summer.
-The experienced keeper retained the armband and the No. 1 spot despite having been restricted to cup competitions for Real Madrid last season, but his first game ended in ignominy as he flapped at a cross and lost the ball to Van Persie's tackle to gift the Netherlands two of its five goals in the 5-1 thrashing.
+The experienced keeper retained the armband and the No.1 spot despite having been restricted to cup competitions for Real Madrid last season, but his first game ended in ignominy as he flapped at a cross and lost the ball to Van Persie's tackle to gift Netherlands two of their five goals in the 5-1 thrashing.
 A careless parry from a free kick against Chile cost his side another goal and a place in the knockout phase.